eamena-project/eamena-arches-dev/team/thomas.md

 #### Week x

-* Exchanges of messages with Mike Fisher and Bijan to try solve the issue of the YHMP database
+* Exchanges of messages with Mike Fisher and Bijan to try to solve the issue of the YHMP database

 * added new Slack plug-in [TeamGantt](https://www.teamgantt.com/) for project management (eg, Arches v5.2 -> v7)

   - will start tests with William

-* first draft of a session abstract proposal for the forthcoming CAA22 (Oxford)
+* a first draft of a session abstract proposal for the forthcoming CAA22 (Oxford)

 * Overview of the [Cantaloupe image server](https://cantaloupe-project.github.io/) (Arches 6+ compliant), and overview of the *International Image Interoperability Framework* (IIIF)